Skip to content

 Your Stories

-A selection of the art created in the workshops is shared digitally on this page after each workshop, and will also be displayed in a collective exhibition in late autumn, leading up to a celebration event on Jane Austen’s 250th birthday on 16 December.
+A selection of the art created in the workshops is shared digitally on this page below, and will also be displayed in a collective exhibition at Southampton Central Library from 22 November until 19 December.

 This project is supported by Southampton Forward, National Lottery Heritage Fund and Foyle Foundation as part of Jane Austen 250.